 - Minimise unnecessary prescribing and overprescribing of antibiotics.
 This occurs when people expect doctors to prescribe antibiotics for a viral illness (antibiotics do not work against viruses) or when antibiotics are prescribed for conditions that do not require them.

-- Complete the entire course of the prescribed antibiotic so that it can be fully effective and not breed resistance.
+- Complete the entire course of any prescribed antibiotic so that it can be fully effective and not breed resistance.

 - Practise good hygiene and use appropriate infection control procedures.

 Transmission of antibiotic resistant bacteria in hospitals

 The common ways in which bacteria can be passed from person to person include:

 - contact with contaminated hands of hospital staff